GoodMorningA1i/GoodMorningA1i/README.md

 🌱 I’m deepening my knowledge in iOS and Deep Learning.

 🔭 I’m working on
-* Leetcode Pareto Problem Set
+* Leetcode, Pareto Problem Set
-* 100 Days of SwiftUI - Hacking With Swift
+* 100 Days of SwiftUI, Hacking With Swift
-* A new app for iOS!

 📚 I'm reading
-* Beyond Cracking The Coding Interview - Mike Mroczka, Nil Mamano, Gayle Laakmann McDowell, Aline Lerner (pst pst, its a sequel!)
+* Beyond Cracking The Coding Interview

 📧 I'm subscribed to the following emails
 * TLDR